Pac-Man World Rally: Reception

 Pac-Man World Rally received mixed reviews on all consoles according to review aggregator Metacritic.
 Screen Rant placed the game on their list of the nine worst racing games of all time in 2021.
+Eurogamers Dan Whitehead judged "Still, if you've been fiending for a decent PS2 kart racer you can play without vomiting your bones out in horror, here's where your money should be going."